 It’s best to leave the water for another week or so.
 This ensures that the water is ready for wildlife and plants as tap water is too chlorinated for wildlife.
 Then you are ready to add the plants.
 This is definately the best part!

-I added many plants to the pond but did this over the course of a whole week as the weather was so cold and I was worried they wouldn’t survive!
-I also transferred some from the old pond.
+I added many plants to the pond but did this over the course of a few weeks as the weather was so cold and I was worried they wouldn’t survive!
+I also transferred as many as I could from the old pond.
 For a healthy pond you need lots of oxygenated plants; I asked for advice from the local garden centre who were very helpful.

 Wait for the wildlife to come to your pond

 For the first week of the Easter break, it was cold and very, very wet so the primroses loved it and settled in quickly!
-I then added a few new plants including some shrubs that I moved from other parts of the garden.
-I just hope they all survive.
-I want to add some more plants that will attract bees and other insects so will do that as the month warms up.
-I have already seen bumble bees enjoying the primroses.
+Adding a few new plants including some shrubs that I moved from other parts of the garden have made this area look wonderful.
+Later in the year, I will add some more plants that will attract bees and other insects although I have already seen bumble bees enjoying the primroses.

 The wildlife pond is looking amazing and frogs have laid their frogspawn in it already!
 I just hope that there is enough for the new tadpoles to eat once they hatch.
 The water is looking quite green but that is just the algae blooming in the first days of the spring sunshine.
 This should settle in time.

 To read more about the benefits of cheating a wildlife pond in your garden, I found this post useful.

 We are really pleased with the new wildlife pond!
 Do you think the wildlife will like it too?